dgc-network/coliving-protocol/README.md

 A up

 # Run an individual service
-A run discovery-provider up
+A run discovery-node up
-A run discovery-provider down
+A run discovery-node down
 ```

 For more details on the `A` command and options, run `A --help` and checkout the service commands [README](https://github.com/AudiusProject/coliving-protocol/tree/master/service-commands).